phillipclapham/neuroweaver/GCF.md

 ## Conclusion: The Future of Human Cognition

-As we stand at the intersection of human cognitive evolution and technological advancement, the Generative Cognition Framework represents more than just another methodology—it embodies an emerging leap in human cognitive capability.
+As we stand at the intersection of human cognitive evolution and technological advancement, the Generative Cognition Framework represents more than just another methodology—it embodies an emerging **step** in human cognitive capability.
 This isn't just about thinking differently; it's about evolving our cognitive architecture to meet the challenges and opportunities of an increasingly complex world.

 ### The Power of Integration